JamesCollerton/Learning-Kubernetes/kubernetes.md

 - Kubernetes runs your workload by placing containers into Pods to run on Nodes.
 - A node may be a virtual or physical machine, depending on the cluster.
-- Nodes are separated into master nodes (core processes, e.g. scheduler) and worker nodes (your application).
+- Nodes are separated into master nodes (AKA the control plane, runs core processes, e.g. scheduler) and worker nodes (your application).
 - The components on a node include the kubelet, a container runtime, and the kube-proxy.

+### Kubelet

+- An agent that runs on each node in the cluster.
+It makes sure that containers are running in a Pod.
+- The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
+The kubelet doesn't manage containers which were not created by Kubernetes.

+### Kube Proxy

+- kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+- kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.
+-  This reflects services as defined in the Kubernetes API on each node and can do simple TCP, UDP, and SCTP stream forwarding or round robin TCP, UDP, and SCTP forwarding across a set of backends

 ### Commands